November 15, 2011 12:50am

 Lady Fawkes extended her baton with a flick of her wrist, ran up as quietly as a ghost, swept one guard’s feet out from under him, and brought her baton down on his sternum.
 She swung upward, and caught the next guard in the armpit.
 He howled in pain, which gave enough time for Lady Fawkes to pull out her baton and whack him across the underside of his elbow.
 He dropped his gun.

-The train arrived, its cars filling the platform with blinding fluorescent light.
+The train screeched upon its arrival, its cars filling the platform with blinding fluorescent light.
 Navy grabbed Brooklyn and dove in.
 The final guard wheeled around, raised his gun, but then fell and writhed on the ground.
 He had two barbs stuck jutting from his cheeks, attached to thin wires that snaked their way to the Hacker’s Taser.
 Lady Fawkes’s save had given him the time to attach a projectile clip to the end of it.

 The revulsion was clear in her voice.
 “That’s a little excessive don’t you think?”

 Lady Fawkes nodded and they ran to the subway, the Hacker apologized genuinely to the security guard he face-tazed as he passed by.
 They entered the car just as the doors closed and sat down opposite from one another.
 Both were breathing hard.
 The Hacker clutched his sides.
 Brooklyn had fallen asleep, her head rested on Navy’s shoulder.
-The train jerked and pulled away from the station.
-It screeched around a loop and shot north like an electron coursing down a circuit board.
+The train jerked and shrieked as it pulled away from the station.
+The ear piercing sound of metal against metal continued as it made its way around the City Hall Station loop and shot north like an electron coursing down a circuit board.
 Navy looked at them and smiled.
 “That was some impressive fighting you two.”

 “She did most of the work, I have no idea what you’re talking about on my end,” the Hacker wheezed.
 “Christ I’m out of shape.”